Septima/spatialsuite-s4/README.md

 	</datasources>
 </config>
 ```
 , where _datasource_ and _presentaion_ are mandatory.
-Optionel: Specify a URL to a 20X20 pixel icon for a datasource for a custom icon in the result list.
+Optional: Specify a URL to a 20X20 pixel icon for a datasource for a custom icon in the result list.

 You may use any existing datasource, but there are good reasons to create specific datasources for indexing:
 * *Sorting*: Search results are sorted first by relevance and secondly by the order in which they are returned from the datasource.
 It's much quicker to sort directly in a view in the database than in the datasource definition.